matriex/System_Extractor/Repack_INFO.md

 ```

- -> As you can see above what I have done ,I've replaced transfer commands in
+* As you can see above what I have done.
+I've replaced transfer commands in

- if range_sha1("/dev/block/platform/msm_sdcc.1/by-name/system", "REPLACED COMMANDS") == "16902dcea1b74f8c9451cb2245c51465d949ec7e" then
+ if range_sha1("/dev/block/platform/msm_sdcc.1/by-name/system", "**REPLACED COMMANDS**") == "16902dcea1b74f8c9451cb2245c51465d949ec7e" then

  -> Now just look at this